andreped/DMDetect/README.md

 Code relevant for training, evaluating, assessing and deploying CNN classifiers for Digital Mammography (DM) image classification.

-This repository contains all necessary scripts to train and evaluate CNN image classifiers on a specific Kaggle dataset of DM images.
+The project and code is defined is such a way that it should be able to deployed out-of-the-box, given that the project structure is defined as below.
-For this project we have used TensorFlow 2.4.
-This enabled us to experiment with TFRecords and tf.data.Dataset, which is suitable for efficient batch generation during training.
+For instance, I have tested this both on a local Win10 machine and using Google Colab without any issues, see notebooks/ for jupyter notebook examples.

-The data set used can be downloaded from [here](https://www.kaggle.com/skooch/ddsm-mammography/discussion/225969).
+For this project we have used TensorFlow 2.4 (with CUDA 11).
+This enabled us to experiment with TFRecords and tf.data.Dataset, which is suitable for efficient batch generation during training, as well as data augmentation using GPU.

 ### Preliminary results